Traffic control, emergency response, sanitary sewer overflow first actions, and reporting mindset

 Location and asset IDTies the event to the system map and maintenance history

-Discovery time, estimated start time, stop timeSupports duration and volume estimate
+Discovery, estimated start, and stop timesSupports duration and volume estimate

-Estimated volume and methodShows how the number was calculated, not guessed blindly
+Estimated volume and methodShows how the number was derived, not guessed

 Cause or suspected causeDrives corrective action and follow-up work orders

-Corrective actionsShows what was done to stop, contain, recover, and disinfect
+Corrective actionsRecords the stop, contain, recover, and disinfect steps

 NotificationsDocuments who was contacted and when

-Photos and field notesPreserve evidence before cleanup changes the scene
+Photos and field notesPreserve evidence before cleanup alters the scene

 Emergency response beyond SSOs

-Collection operators may also respond to backups, odor complaints, chemical spills, sinkholes, cross bores, traffic crashes in work zones, power failures, and pump station alarms.
-The sequence is similar: personal safety, scene control, supervisor notification, public protection, source control, documentation, and escalation when the hazard exceeds the crew's authority or training.
+Collection operators also respond to backups, odor complaints, chemical spills, sinkholes, cross bores (a utility line bored through a sewer), work-zone crashes, power failures, and pump-station alarms.
+The sequence repeats: personal safety, scene control, supervisor notification, public protection, source control, documentation, and escalation when the hazard exceeds the crew's training or authority.

 Test Your Knowledge

 A crew must open a manhole in a travel lane for CCTV setup.
-Which reference most directly governs the temporary traffic control concepts used for signs, tapers, channelizing devices, and work zone layout?
+Which reference most directly governs the temporary traffic control concepts for signs, tapers, channelizing devices, and work-zone layout?

 A